ahmedcodein/tictactoe/README.md

 ## 1. Introduction

 Tic Tac Toe game is an ancient board game.
-According to Wikipedia, the game goes back to 1300 BC.
+According to Wikipedia, the game goes back to 1300 BC [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).
 The game board is divided into 3-by-3 boxes.
 The game is designed to be played by two persons.
-Each person is designated either of two characters/symbols to play with.
-The players then take turns by placing the symbols in one of the nine boxes.
-Either player is able to place the players designated symbol on three boxes arranged horizontally, vertically or diagonally is considered the game winner.
+Each person is designated either of two characters/symbols to play with, conventionally, these are O and X. The players then take turns by placing the symbols in one of the nine boxes.
+Either player is able to place the player's designated symbol on three boxes arranged horizontally, vertically or diagonally is considered the game winner.
 In case none of the players is unable to do so, the game is then a tie.

 ## 2. Development Process